byelipk/json_api_errors/README.md

 The [Json API spec](http://jsonapi.org/format/#error-objects) mentions that all errors MUST have the keyword `errors` at the root.
-For this purpose there is `JsonApiError::ErrorCollection`.
+For this purpose there is `JsonApiErrors::ErrorCollection`.
 To get a fully qualified hash representation of your error you can:

 ```ruby